BigQuery

-Google BigQuery is a serverless data warehouse that enables scalable analysis over petabytes of data.
+Google BigQuery is a serverless data warehouse that facilitates scalable analysis over petabytes of data.
 It is a Platform as a Service that supports querying using ANSI SQL.
-BigQuery integration with Nobl9 enables users to turn their big data into valuable business insights.
+The BigQuery integration with Nobl9 empowers users to turn their big data into valuable business insights.

 Authentication

-can be pasted into Nobl9 UI.
-This will enable direct integration with the Big Query APIs to retrieve the data leveraging the SaaS to SaaS infrastructure in Nobl9.
+For the direct connection, pass the contents of the downloaded Service account key file on the Nobl9 Web.
+This activates direct integration with the Big Query APIs to retrieve data, leveraging the SaaS-to-SaaS infrastructure in Nobl9.

 bigquery.datasets.get